jwds1978/jwds1978.github.io/_posts/2017-02-19-oxygen-sensor.md

   <img alt="" height="240" src="{{ site.uri.assets }}/blog/2017/02/19/oxygen-sensor/2017-02-19_11-59-29_360x240.jpg" style="border: 0px; display: block; margin-left: auto; margin-right: auto;" width="360" />
 </a>

-Lately, I've been noticing that my car is burning through upward of &frac14; tank per day.
-Significantly, more than usual.
-Somebody who was driving behind me the other day told me that they saw something dragging under my vehicle.
+Lately, I've been noticing that my car is burning through upward of &frac14; tank per day.&nbsp; Significantly, more than usual.&nbsp; Somebody who was driving behind me the other day told me that they saw something dragging under my vehicle.

-Upon inspection, I come to realize that one of the oxygen sensors was dragging the ground.
-FFS!
-Given that, it's now damaged beyond simply returning it to where it lives.
-I will now need to buy a new damn unit.
+Upon inspection, I come to realize that one of the oxygen sensors was dragging the ground.&nbsp; FFS!&nbsp; Given that, it's now damaged beyond simply returning it to where it lives.&nbsp; I will now need to buy a new damn unit.

-While I can more than likely get one from the scrap yard, I'll have to replace it now regardless.
-For the time being, I've simply zip-tied the damn thing up inside of the engine compartment.
+While I can more than likely get one from the scrap yard, I'll have to replace it now regardless.&nbsp; For the time being, I've simply zip-tied the damn thing up inside of the engine compartment.